Shilldon/SENSite/README.md

 Each of the tabs centres of one of Anne's main objectives:

 - About tab - contact information, services offered and qualifications.
-- Data tab - enables clients to search schools by postcode and shows by use of charts information about schools in the chosen postcode:<br>
+- School Data tab - enables clients to search schools by postcode and shows by use of charts information about schools in the chosen postcode:<br>
   - School sizes
   - Pupil gender ratios
   - SEN support offered